izuxhd/izuxhd/README.md

 - 👯 I’m looking to work on Open Source Contribution.
 - 🤔 I’m looking for help with getting started carrer in field of Data Science.

-- ⚡ Fun fact: I like to work more
+- ⚡ Fun fact: I like to learn more.